 The city is very pretty and offers a long list of things to do, see and experience.
 Plus, it is compact, so you can do it all on foot.
-When you have ticked off all the Romeo and Juliet, ancient Roman and medieval sights you wanted to see there though, consider taking at least one day trip from Verona.

 It doesn’t matter if you are an art aficionado, a self-confessed foodie or a hiking fiend.
 It’s not a problem if you love small off-the-beaten-track places or adore the hustle and bustle of large cities.
 There are many options for exciting day trips to take within a short distance of Verona to satisfy the needs and wants of even the most capricious traveller.

 Each of these day trips from Verona has been personally tried and tested by me.
 For ease of use I have organised them in alphabetical order.
 I have also included lots of interesting information, travel times and photos bellow to give you an idea what to expect and to whet your appetite.
 The maximum travel time is 2 hours one way, as no-one wants to spend a large chunk of the day just getting there, when there is so much to see and do within a very close proximity to Verona.

 Italy is an exciting country with a rich heritage.
 The more you see the more you want to see and to experience it all.
 So, take your pick according to your interests – art, nature, architecture, history, even spa and wellness!

 With a few exceptions, all day trips from Verona given here are by train.
 Train travel in Italy is well organised and it doesn’t cost the earth, so there is nothing to stop you from exploring.
 Plus, at the end of the article I have provided lots of tips to help you navigate the Italian train system like a local.